 And actually, the process of giving yourself permission to eat the foods you want, takes the power that food holds over you away.
 It may feel scary at first and you may fear being out of control (I know this from personal experience) but it actually doesn’t work that way in the long run.

-NOTE: This post includes affiliate links which means that if you click through and purchase, I do receive some small financial benefit at no additional cost to you which helps me to continue to provide you with free content.
+NOTE: This post includes affiliate links which means that if you click through and purchase, I do receive some small financial benefit at no additional cost to you.

 Getting started with Intuitive Eating